arackaf/micro-graphql-react/readme.md

 }))(BasicQueryUnwrapped);
 ```

-Just note that when the new decorators proposal comes around, and this project is updated to use it, the same api will no longer work interchangeably.
-When that happens, the existing `query` method will be updated to work as a decorator under the new proposal, and a new export will be created to work as a manual function wrapper.
-So if you avoid using decorators, expect a breaking change at some point.
-But really, give decorators a try: they're awesome!
+I plan on supporting both the old, and new class decorator formats indefinitely, if for no other reason than to transparently allow for separate, explicit wrapping like the above.
+This pattern is popular for unit testing React components.

+But really, don't be afraid to give decorators a try: they're awesome!

 ## Use in old browsers